Live performances integrating video and live movement for stage and site specific contexts.

 Frozen Progress (2001)

-Frozen Progress was a site-specific event presented in the 200 year old Royal Geographical Society Building in Kensington, London.
-The piece combined an ongoing cyclical performance in the main lecture theatre with four related ins…
+A site-specific event presented in the 200 year old Royal Geographical Society Building in Kensington, London.
+The piece combined an ongoing cyclical performance in the main lecture theatre with four related installations placed in various …

 Solo performance integrating video and live action.
 The piece was semi-autobiographical in nature based on the experience of growing up in the wilderness of South Essex.